sekulovskin/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc Student Methodology and Statistics
+role: MSc in Methodology and Statistics

 # Short bio (displayed in user profile at end of posts)